-The final part of Paul Ricoeur’s Freedom and Necessity was to discuss our “aquiescence to necessity” (p.
+The final part of Paul Ricoeur’s Freedom and Nature was to discuss our “aquiescence to necessity” (p.
 341).
 At one point he says he is looking for a way to ground something like Nietzsche’s amor fati or “love of fate”.
 The idea would be to explain how to achieve reconciliation to what must be, but without falling into an overly passive stance.
 Here he notes that “Pure description raises more problems than it resolves or than it presents as resolved” (p.
 347).

 His attempts to describe various aspects of necessity — principally under the forms of character, the unconscious, and life, which he notes also involve other wills, history, and the whole course of nature — he finds to be irremediably tainted by the “spell of objectivity” (ibid).
 The problem seems to be that he honestly thinks empirical data — or psychoanalytic theories, in the case of the unconscious — give the best insight into the operations of “bodily necessity” (p.
 343), but then his Marcellian concerns about objectification lead him to conclude that none of the work he surveys in this context is usable for achieving the kind of reconciliation he wanted.